 Emotional Impact on Your Family

 Moving to a new house is an adventure.
 Regardless of their age, it can be challenging to meet new friends after moving if you have children.
 They may be leaving behind friendships that they’ve built many years prior.
-The best thing you can do as a parent is, to be honest with your kids.
-Let them know what is going on and when it will be happening, so they aren’t caught off guard.
+The best thing you can do as a parent is to be honest with your kids.
+Let them know what is happening and when so they aren’t caught off guard.

-You can make the transition smoother for them by helping them get involved in their new community.
+You can make the transition smoother by helping them get involved in their new community.
 Please encourage them to participate in sports, camps, or other events involving other children.
-This will increase the number of social interactions they are a part of and help them become more established with new friends.
+This will increase the number of social interactions they participate in and help them become more established with new friends.
 As challenging as relocating can feel initially, there are things you can do to make the process easier.

 Tips to Make Relocating Easier